NERC-CEH/fdri-ontology/ontology/doc/time-series-dataset.md

 * `sosa:observedProperty` a reference to the `iop:Variable` that defines the property being observed by the dataset.
 This property is repeated on `fdri:TimeSeriesDataset` to ensure consitency with the `fdri:ObservationDataset` base class.
 * `fdri:measure` a reference to the `fdri:Measure` that defines measurements recorded in the dataset.
 This property is repeated on `fdri:TimeSeriesDataset` to ensure consistency with the `fdri:ObservationDataset` base class.
 * `fdri:methodology` a reference to the `fdri:TimeSeriesPlan` which documents the method by which the dataset is produced.
 Where a time series is produced by derivation from one or more input time series, the `fdri:uses` relation relates the `fdri:TimeSeriesPlan` to the input time series.
-* `fdri:resolution` specifies the temporal resolution of the monitoring of the environmental feature that was used to derive the aggregated values contaied in the time series dataset.
 * `fdri:sourceBucket` specifies the top level container (an S3 bucket) in which the data that is processed to produce time series datasets is stored.
 * `fdri:dataset` specifies the specific partition of the top level container in which the data is stored.
 * `fdri:columName` specifies the column within the partition where the values that produce the time series dataset(s) is stored.